OpenClassrooms-Student-Center/community/content/students/yoann.md

 # Example: https://openclassrooms.com/membres/celinemartinet
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: yoann
+title: ratus

 # First name or full name
 name: Yoann
-date: 2020-06-04 08:30
+date: 2020-06-04 10:30

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Reconversion en tant que développeur d'application
+objective: Reconversion en tant que développeur d'application.

 # max 100 characters
 short_description: J'aime le dev et les jeux-vidéos.
 J'apprends le développement pour pouvoir en faire mon métier.